AngeloJacobo/FPGA_Book_Experiments/README.md

 * Covers **ALL EXPERIMENTS** from Chapter 2 to Chapter 14

-* All folders with [VIDEO] on its name has short videos demonstarting the finished project.
+* All folders with [VIDEO] on its name has short videos demonstrating the finished project.

 * All videos can be found here: https://www.youtube.com/channel/UCLLnDqN5Temd_Ld0dJS5Dgg/featured
 **🔔🔔Subscribe to my channel for more open-source projects🔔🔔**